Forced Labour in Colonial Africa: Systems, Case Studies, and Historical Evidence

 Even after forced labour was abolished in 1946, Africans were still forced to grow cotton and peanuts until the 1950s.

-3. Hut Tax and the Kipande System – British East Africa.
+3. Hut Tax and the Kipande System in British East Africa.

 Countries Affected: Kenya, Uganda, Tanzania from 1890s – 1950s.